🍽️ Fats Guide

 Can I use olive oil if I have a nut allergy? +

 Generally, yes.
 Olives are stone fruits (drupes), not nuts.
-However, always check for cross-contamination in facilities that process both.
+That said, it's still worth checking for cross-contamination in facilities that process both.

 Some people find these options helpful